The Alarm: Early years

 In 1982, the band began to record demos for various record labels, but had little success.
 At this point, they were playing with three acoustic guitarists.
 The band were eventually offered a deal by I.R.S.
 Records.
 This forced them to make a decision on who was to play which musical instrument, and it was decided that Peters would concentrate on singing, with Sharp on guitar and Macdonald playing bass.

 "Marching On" was released as a single in October 1982, and the band's sound started to become clear.
 On stage, they almost always began gigs acoustically, then finished with electric guitars.
 Constant gigging in London helped the band build a following, and in December 1982, they played four shows with U2.
 These shows were the first time that Bono joined the Alarm on stage.

 The song "The Stand" was recorded in Battersea in April 1983, and was released in the UK as a single.
 The song's lyrics were inspired by Stephen King's novel of the same name.
 Outside the UK, the song was released as part of a five-track EP titled The Alarm.
 The EP was released to coincide with the Alarm's first tour of the U.S. in June 1983.
 Following the success of the sessions that produced "The Stand", I.R.S. picked up their recording option on the band, signalling the start of work on an album.
 Another session with producer Mick Glossop was arranged to produce the single "Blaze of Glory".

 In June 1983, the Alarm embarked on their first tour of the U.S., supporting U2 on the War Tour.
 The 18-date tour established the band in the U.S. "The Stand" was released by I.R.S. to capitalize on this development, supported by TV appearances on The Cutting Edge and American Bandstand.

 Following the tour, the band returned to the UK to begin working with producer Alan Shacklock.
 They focused on re-recording "Blaze of Glory" and "Sixty Eight Guns".
-After the sessions, the band recorded a video for "Sixty Eight Guns" and flew back to America to begin their first headline American tour as well as played in support of The Pretenders.
+After the sessions, the band recorded a video for "Sixty Eight Guns" and flew back to America to begin their first headlining American tour as well as to play in support of The Pretenders.
 "Sixty Eight Guns" was released as a single on 12 September 1983 and charted the following week at number 50.
 The same week, the band performed the song on the music show Top of the Pops.
-The song climbed into the Top 20, and it remains their highest charting single, peaking at No. 17.
+The song climbed into the Top 20, and it remains their highest-charting single, peaking at No. 17.